-UPS employees ran drug trafficking ring for a decade, says authorities
+UPS employees ran drug trafficking ring for a decade, authorities say

 Raul Garcia Cordova, 47, faces more than a dozen charges.
 A police raid at his home turned up 50,000 counterfeit vaping pens, a Chevrolet Corvette and a Range Rover.

-Prosecutors said Barcelo and the alleged suspects expand their operation from delivering marijuana to more lucrative drugs and black market vaping pens.
+Prosecutors said Barcelo and the alleged suspects expand their operation from delivering marijuana to more lucrative drugs and black-market vaping pens.

 CLICK HERE TO GET THE FOX NEWS APP